miranda-ng/miranda-ng/plugins/Quotes/docs/Utility/Quotes_Readme.txt

-﻿Quotes version 0.0.24.0 plugin for Miranda
+Quotes version 0.0.24.0 plugin for Miranda

 This plugin displays periodically updated economic quotes, currency exchanges and different economic and financial indexes in Miranda contact list.